petusa/MobileAppsOnboarding/README.md

 The sample below shows the case when you host these pages from localhost (of course you'd better host if publicly, it is only for demo purpose):

 ![Desktop page for platform specific download/install link and QR code](https://github.com/petusa/MobileAppsOnboarding/blob/master/screenshots/desktop.png)

+This is what your mobile browser will show, when you open/scan this link from your Android or iPhone:

 ![Android download and direct download page for HockecyApp hosted version](https://github.com/petusa/MobileAppsOnboarding/blob/master/screenshots/android_hockeyapplinks.png)

 ![iPhone signup page for TestFlight app](https://github.com/petusa/MobileAppsOnboarding/blob/master/screenshots/iphone_fastlaneboarding.png)

 ## Prerequisite

+I our case, we simply used [HockeyApp](https://www.hockeyapp.net/) for hosting our Android app's APK file, with direct download possibility:

 - [Android pre-requisite](instructions/android.md)

+We used iTunesConnect with TestFlight to host and distribute the properly signed iPhone IPA file.
+We also used an automatic signup approach TestFlight onboarding:

 - [iOS pre-requisite](instructions/iphone.md)